-"Nukumi" is located right in the heart of Sapporo, a Japanese city in Hokkaido.
-This Michelin 2-star Japanese cuisine restaurant is located near Nakajima Park in an area lush with greenery.
+""Nukumi"" is located right in the heart of Sapporo, a Japanese city in Hokkaido.
+This world gourmet guide award Japanese cuisine restaurant is located near Nakajima Park in an area lush with greenery.
 Take one step from the concrete exterior of the restaurant and you will find chef and owner Masaki Yamamoto showing off his craft in a warm restaurant atmosphere furnished with wood befitting the name Nukumi, meaning warmth.

 Chef Yamamoto was born in Sapporo.
-Determined to become a chef, he trained at "Koya," a famous Japanese restaurant in Sapporo, become an executive chef after five years.
-He then trained at "Kagaman" in Osaka before moving to Hong Kong as a chef at the Consulate-General of Japan in Hong Kong.
+Determined to become a chef, he trained at ""Koya,"" a famous Japanese restaurant in Sapporo, become an executive chef after five years.
+He then trained at ""Kagaman"" in Osaka before moving to Hong Kong as a chef at the Consulate-General of Japan in Hong Kong.
 After returning to Japan he became executive chef at the Japanese restaurant in The Windsor Hotel TOYA before opening the Nukumi Japanese restaurant in 2006.
-He was awarded Michelin 3-star in 2012.
-This outstanding restaurant moved to its current premises in 2016 and was awarded Michelin 2-star the following year.
+He was awarded world gourmet guide award in 2012.
+This outstanding restaurant moved to its current premises in 2016 and was awarded world gourmet guide award the following year.

 There is also a special focus on the dashi stock, the essence of Japanese cuisine.
 Ichiban dashi, the first brew of the stock, uses top-quality natural Rishiri Kombu.
 The niban dashi, the second brew of the stock, uses the finest Rausu kombu.
 The bonito is sourced from different regions depending on the season, and a supplier that carries Sapporo dried bonito provides daily deliveries of freshly shaved Hongarebushi bonito.
 The restaurant is dedicated to preparing dashi stock with only the finest flavor and umami.